pablojimora/Portafolio/README.md

 # Model
 ### index.html
 <p>
 This is the main structure of html of my code (home).
-You can find header and footer in all pages, the "header" contains the menu to navigate in the portafolio, and in the footer, you can find publicity for riwi, becasue i am a riwi coder.
+You can find header and footer in all pages, the "header" contains the menu to navigate in the portafolio, and in the footer, you can find publicity for riwi, because i am a riwi coder.
+You can also find the contact section, which I'll use through my LinkedIn link.
 </p>

 ### styles.css